-What does my child need to bring with them to intervention sessions at the centre?
+What does my child need to bring with them to intervention sessions at the center?

-Please send a healthy snack and drink if they will be in our care for several hours or a meal if the session occurs during a mealtime.
+Please send a healthy snack and drink if they will be in our care for several hours or a meal if the session occurs during a meal time.
 Please also send diapers and wipes if these are used.
-A change of clothes is recommended in case of an accident or messy activity.
+A change of clothes is recommended in case of an accident or a messy activity.

 Please label any items with your child’s first name and last initial to ensure all items are returned to the correct owner at the end of sessions.